oauth-wg/oauth-selective-disclosure-jwt/main.md

 An SD-JWT MUST include hash digests of the salted claim values that are included by the issuer under the property `sd_digests`.

-The issuer MUST choose a unique and cryptographically random salt value for each claim value.
+The issuer MUST choose a cryptographically random salt value for each claim value.
 Each salt value
 SHOULD contain at least 128 bits of pseudorandom data, making it hard for an attacker to guess.
 The salt value MUST then be encoded as a string.
 It is